-In the EU-28, during the period 2008 to 2015, the percentage of enterprises that had e-sales increased by 7 percentage points whereas the enterprises' turnover from e-sales increased only by 4 percentage points.
+In the EU-28, during the period 2008 to 2016, the percentage of enterprises that had e-sales increased by 7 percentage points and the enterprises' turnover realised from e-sales increased by 6 percentage points.

 As Table 1 shows, there was a significant variation in the share of enterprises conducting e-sales and the turnover from the e-sales according to enterprise size.